gridscale/terraform-provider-gridscale/website/docs/r/sslcert.html.md

 ---
 layout: "gridscale"
 page_title: "gridscale: gridscale_ssl_certificate"
-sidebar_current: "docs-gridscale-resource-ssl_certificate"
+sidebar_current: "docs-gridscale-resource-ssl-certificate"
 description: |-
-  Manages a SSL Certificate resource in gridscale.
+  Manages a TLS/SSL certificate resource in gridscale.
 ---

 # gridscale_ssl_certificate

-Provides a SSL Certificate resource.
-This can be used to create and delete SSL Certificates.
+Provides a TLS/SSL certificate resource.
+This can be used to create and delete TLS/SSL certificates.
-A SSL Certificate can be attached to a loadbalancer.
+A TLS/SSL certificate can be attached to a loadbalancer.

 ## Example Usage